mcp-server-rag-web-browser

 query

-(string, required): Search term or URL.maxResults
+(string, required): Search term or URLmaxResults

-(number, optional): Maximum number of search results to scrape (default: 1).scrapingTool
+(number, optional): Maximum number of search results to scrape (default: 1)scrapingTool

 (string, optional): Select a scraping tool for extracting web pages.
-Options: 'browser-playwright' or 'raw-http' (default: 'raw-http').outputFormats
+Options: 'browser-playwright' or 'raw-http' (default: 'raw-http')outputFormats

-(array, optional): Output formats.
-Options: 'text', 'markdown', 'html' (default: ['markdown']).requestTimeoutSecs
+(array, optional): Select one or more formats for the output.
+Options: 'text', 'markdown', 'html' (default: ['markdown'])requestTimeoutSecs

-(number, optional): Maximum time for the request in seconds (default: 40).
+(number, optional): Maximum time in seconds for the request (default: 40)

-What is the Model Context Protocol?
+π What is the Model Context Protocol?

-The Model Context Protocol (MCP) enables AI applications to connect with external tools and data sources.
-More details can be found on the Model Context Protocol website or in the blog post What is MCP and why does it matter?.
+For more details, visit the Model Context Protocol website or read the blog post What is MCP and why does it matter?.

-How does the MCP Server integrate with AI Agents?
+π€ How does the MCP Server integrate with AI Agents?

-Related MCP servers and clients by Apify
+π Related MCP servers and clients by Apify

 Server Options

-- This MCP Server – A local stdio-based server for direct integration with Claude Desktop.
+- π₯οΈ This MCP Server β A local stdio-based server for direct integration with Claude Desktop

 Client Options

-- Tester MCP Client – A user-friendly UI for interacting with any SSE-based MCP server.
+- π¬ Tester MCP Client β A user-friendly UI for interacting with any SSE-based MCP server

-Configuration
+π οΈ Configuration

 Prerequisites